sea-of-stuff/castore/README.md

 ### Dropbox

-First you need to create a Dropbox app and get an App Token.
+First you need to create a Dropbox app and get an App access token.

-**Settings**: type, path to dropbox folder, token
+**Settings**: type, path to dropbox folder, access token

+More on how to generate an access token [here](https://blogs.dropbox.com/developers/2014/05/generate-an-access-token-for-your-own-account/)

 ### Google Drive